sza919/Flappy_bird_RL_coins/README.md

 Run python play_dqn.py --name YOUR_DATA_FILE_NAME to play the game for 300 episodes

-When try to load model, due to the python environment you may need to put or remove weights_only = True from torch.load()
+When try to load model, due to the python environment you may need to put or remove weights_only = True in torch.load()